emanymchan/emanymchan/README.md

 - I have just completed Master's in Business Analytics in 2024, specializing in AI for business.
 - Linkedin: https://www.linkedin.com/in/eman-chan-5545211b2/
 - Pronouns: she/her
-- Fun fact: I am not from a tech background, byt I was inspired by my bro to get into this field.
+- Fun fact: I am not from a tech background.
+I was inspired by my bro, who is an software developer, to get into this field.

 <!---
 emanymchan/emanymchan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.